 Download a printable Volunteering pdf to locate the intersection of your interests and skills with the needs of an organization for a cause that is meaningful to you.

-Once you have identifies an organization you would like to volunteer for, contact them to ask what they need and listen to the answer.
+Once you identify an organization you would like to volunteer for, contact them to ask what they need and listen to the answer.
 Offer ideas for ways you could use your skills to help.
 Decide what kind of time commitment you would like to make, then follow through.

 There are many opportunities available, many more than the partial list above which is intended to inspire thinking.
 They will vary depending on your community, so explore the possibilities!